cratelyn/j/README.md

 let's find the sum of integers `1..100` in a few programming languages.

-source for these can all be found in the `sums/` directory of this repository. we will exclude unrelated syntactic overhead such as defining a `main` function, in order to focus on the core logic of computing this sum.
+**note** source for these can all be found in the `sums/` directory of this repository. we will exclude unrelated syntactic overhead such as defining a `main` function, in order to focus on the core logic of computing this sum.